-In the last week, two events have provided further evidence that the United States has sided with the Assad regime in Syria, acting effectively as the regime’s air force, and that America’s alliance with Assad is part of the broader policy of détente with Iran, facilitated by the nuclear deal, which has ceded Syria to Iran as a sphere of influence.
+In the last week, two events have provided further evidence that the United States has effectively sided with the Assad regime in Syria, acting effectively as the regime’s air force, and that America’s alliance with Assad is part of the broader policy of détente with Iran, facilitated by the nuclear deal, which has ceded Syria to Iran as a sphere of influence.

 First, the Syrian fighters produced by the American train-and-equip program entered Syria, and it ended in disaster.
 I have previously detailed the way in which the Obama administration has repeatedly promised it is getting serious about supporting the Syrian rebellion and then not followed through.
 Suffice it to say, after nearly a year of recruitment, the $500-million program that was supposed to train 15,000 rebels over three years, sent fifty-four “New Syrian Forces” (NSF) into Syria on July 30, and Jabhat an-Nusra, al-Qaeda’s Syrian branch, dismantled them over four days.
 The U.S. did at least conduct airstrikes to try to rescue its proxy this time, but to no avail.